 Management thus expects rates in many lines of business to stop falling.
-Rate increases may be harder to spot, but BCAI's manager says that these are beginning to be seen in some geographies, especially those where loss events have occurred.
-The manager says that the headwinds of falling rates are starting to abate and, whilst rate cuts are still being seen, these have moderated to no more than a 3% reduction.
-Importantly, the manager says that pricing pressure is not uniform and that BCAI is addressing these challenges by focusing on its core clients as well as leveraging its relationship with Endurance.
-Given the size and variety of risks in the global insurance market, the visibility on premium rates is somewhat limited.
-However, Figure 4, which shows Market Scout's view of commercial property and casualty insurance rates in the USA in 2016 offers an illustration.
+Rate increases may be harder to spot, but these are beginning to be seen in some geographies, especially those where loss events have occurred.
+The headwinds of falling rates are starting to abate.
+Rate cuts are still being seen, but these have moderated to no more than a 3% reduction.
+Importantly, pricing pressure is not uniform.
+BCAI is addressing these challenges by focusing on its core clients as well as leveraging its relationship with Endurance.
+Given the size and variety of risks in the global insurance market, the visibility on premium rates is not good.
+However, to give a feel for this, Figure 4 shows Market Scout's view of commercial property and casualty insurance rates in the USA in 2016.